Szackie/shop-service/README.md

 *Selling service

-*Creating notes depending on quantity and expire date of available products
+*Creating notes depending on quantity, expire date and number of sold items in specified time of available products

 *Sending ToDo notes(like "product (name) with batch number (batch number) and EAN code(ean code) will be out of date in 2 days") to the server in proper time